captSteveRogers/BlogApp/README.md

 1. Clone/download the repository.
 2. in the directory of the project, execute the following commands:

        * npm install express ejs body-parser method-override express-sanitizer mongoose --save
-   a. although it isn't required, but a few platforms dont read the dependencies which are copied. thus to be safe, execute this.

        * node app.js
 3. Then in the local browser, run localhost:8080